 where both keys are encoded in hex.
-The stencil code provides a function, printKeyPair (or print_keys in Python), which will print the recovered key pair in the proper format.
+The stencil code provides a function, printKeyPair, which will print the recovered key pair in the proper format.
 Having a correct KEY file is worth 70% of the credit for this problem.

-Your README is worth 30% of the credit for this problem, and should cover the following:
+Your README is worth 30% of the credit for this problem.
+In addition to explaining how to compile and/or run your program, it should also cover the following:

 - (15%) Explain in detail how your attack works.
-Your explanation should be detailed enough to convince somebody who has only read the specification of the protocol that your attack will work. - (6%) Describe the vulnerability that made your attack possible, and discuss whether your attack (or a similar one) would have been possible without the vulnerability. - (9%) Discuss how the vulnerability could be fixed. - Propose a change to the protocol which would make your attack and any like it difficult or impossible. - What would an attacker need to do to defeat the new design?
+Your explanation should be detailed enough to convince somebody who has only read the specification of the protocol that your attack will work. - (6%) Describe the vulnerability that made your attack possible, and discuss whether your attack (or a similar one) would have been possible without the vulnerability. - (9%) Discuss how the vulnerability could be fixed. - Propose a change to the protocol which would make your attack and any like it difficult or impossible.

+- What would an attacker need to do to defeat the new design?
 How much more secure is this new design than the old one?